linux-genz/udk/orthus/v0p9_to_v0p10_guide.md

 #### Seeing ZMM as block device
 First run Zephyr in one window, and then run LLaMaS in a new window.
-You should see this in the zephyr window:
+You should see this in the zephyr window
     DEBUG | - Sending {[many fields]} to http://localhost:1991/api/v1/device/add
 And the following in llamas:
     INFO | - Sending netlink PID=1108; cmd=GENZ_C_ADD_COMPONENT